NadyaBodrova/wproofreader-plugin-wordpress/README.md

 > *	Usage limitations: Up to 10 million of words processed per year.
 No daily limits apply
 > *	Allowed number of websites: Up to 5 websites
-> *	Languages available  for spell checking (16 languages): American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, Finnish, French, German, Greek, Italian, Norwegian Bokmal, Portuguese, Spanish, Swedish.
+> *	Languages available for spell checking (17 languages): American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, Finnish, French, German, Greek, Italian, Norwegian Bokmal, Portuguese, Spanish, Swedish, Ukrainian.
-> *	Languages available for grammar checking (14 languages): American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, French, German, Greek, Italian, Portuguese, Spanish, Swedish.
+> *	Languages available for grammar checking (15 languages): American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, French, German, Greek, Italian, Portuguese, Spanish, Swedish, Ukrainian.
 > *	Personal user dictionaries: Stored in the cloud, available from any browser or device.
 The user can freely access, review and modify the list of words in the dictionary.
 > *	Global custom dictionaries: The subscription admin can create global dictionaries that will be available across all the connected websites

+**How to add Medical or Legal Dictionary to the Pro version?**

+> With the Pro version, the default list of languages can be extended with specialized English [Medical](https://webspellchecker.com/additional-dictionaries/#medical-dictionary) and [Legal] (https://webspellchecker.com/additional-dictionaries/#legal-dictionary) dictionaries.
+The purchased dictionary will be enabled for the client Pro subscription once the payment is made.
+[Contact](https://webspellchecker.com/contact-us/) our sales team for more details.

+> **Medical Dictionary ($14 per year)**

+> The Medical Dictionary includes over 192K terms related to anatomy, diseases, health care, generic and trademark drug names.

+> **Legal Dictionary ($9 per year)**

+> The Legal Dictionary contains about 5K terms related to jurisprudence, law, criminology, and law enforcement.

 **What is global custom dictionary and how I can use it?**

 > The global custom dictionary functionality is available in the Pro version only and is aimed at extending a list of words in the default dictionaries with your custom words and terms.
 It helps to improve the quality of spelling check services.
-Using a personal account on the webspellchecker.ner website.
+Using a personal account on the [webspellchecker.com](https://webspellchecker.com/) website.
 You may create a custom wordlist which includes specific terms, abbreviations, etc. These words won’t be considered as misspellings.

 **What are the Terms of Service?**